mediacurrent/olas2021/drupal/practices/module-development.md

 ## Use dependency injection in controllers and object-oriented code

 When working directly inside a class' code, you can instead use Dependency Injection.
 For a detailed example of how to use dependency injection, visit the [Dependency Injection for a Form](https://www.drupal.org/docs/drupal-apis/services-and-dependency-injection/dependency-injection-for-a-form) page.

+# Using hooks to alter behavior

+# Defining custom pages and blocks

+# Defining settings forms or other forms

+# Defining custom field types, widgets, and formatters

+# Using event subscribers

+# Writing tests

+# Creating and attaching libraries (CSS and JS)